-Abingdon School alumni (Old Abingdonians) and current parents are invited to host high quality, one to two-week summer holiday work experience placements (in person at their employer's premises) as part of a town-wide OX14 Partnership Summer Holiday Work Experience Scheme.
-The scheme is run jointly by Abingdon School, Fitzharrys, John Mason, Larkmead, Radley, and St Helen and St Katharine.
-All participating schools recruit placement hosts, and pupils from all participating schools who will be between L6 and U6 during summer 2025 may apply.
-The list of work experience placements is announced at 6th Form assembly in mid-April 2025 (immediately after Easter holiday).
+Abingdon School alumni (Old Abingdonians) and current parents are invited to host high quality, one to two-week summer holiday work experience placements (in person at their employer's premises) as part of a town-wide Summer Holiday Work Experience Scheme.
+The scheme is run jointly by Abingdon School, Fitzharrys, John Mason, and St Helen and St Katharine.
+All participating schools recruit placement hosts, and pupils from all participating schools who will be between L6 and U6 during the summer holiday.
+The list of work experience placements is announced at 6th Form assembly in mid-March (before Easter holiday).

-In addition, the Old Abingdonian Club hosts a Sixth Form Careers Evening on a Friday in November during which former pupils (at early or middle stages in their career) return to Abingdon to share with pupils what they have learned since leaving Abingdon, including insights into their current job and choices they made along their career journey to date.
+In addition, the annual Sixth Form Careers Evening is on a Friday in November, at which current parents and alumni (at early or middle stages in their career) share with pupils insights into their current job and choices they made along their career journey to date.
 The event gives pupils information for career planning and helps them make choices about what options to pursue after leaving Abingdon.